The Care Sector needs national standards for Trauma-Informed approaches

 There has been discussion on social media and within the social care sector about using the original ACE checklist on children and as a screening tool for people to access services (or not); there is a lack of recognition of the added societal traumas, poverty and homelessness, inequality and now Covid-19 that contribute to childhood trauma and psychological distress.

-Similarly ‘trauma-informed approach’ is a term banded around as though it’s something that can be done to people rather than something that requires a cultural shift in organisations.
+Similarly, ‘trauma-informed approach’ is a term bandied around as though it’s something that can be done to people rather than something that requires a cultural shift in organisations.

-Contrast this to the devolved governments of Wales and Scotland.
-Their public health departments and NHS have collaborated to develop best practice evidence, research, standards for trauma training and service delivery.
-There is a sense in these countries that as the agenda to address adversity in childhood and trauma-informed approaches progresses it does so safely; and safety (a key element in a trauma informed approach) is vital because if services are not safe we will not be providing the right care for our traumatised communities.
-This is even more vital as we continue to live in a world dominated by a pandemic.
+In the devolved governments of Wales and Scotland their public health departments and NHS have collaborated to develop best practice evidence, research, standards for trauma training and service delivery.
+There is a sense in these countries that as the agenda to address adversity in childhood and trauma-informed approaches progresses it does so safely; and safety (a key element in a trauma informed approach) is vital because if services are not safe, we will not be providing the right care for our traumatised communities.

 These are challenging and exciting times, but we need to get it right or the agenda will shift again and opportunity to transform people’s lives will be lost and ‘another new best thing’ will arrive.